Artem-Romanenia/o2o/README.md

   ```
 </details>

-### Struct kind hints
+### Type hints

-By default, **o2o** will suppose that the struct on the other side is the same kind of struct that the original one is.
-In order to convert between named and tuple structs when you need to place instructions on a tuple side, you`ll need to use Struct Kind Hint:
+By default, **o2o** will suppose that the struct on the other side is the same kind of type that the original one is.
+In order to convert between named and tuple structs when you need to place instructions on a tuple side, you`ll need to use Type Hint:

 ``` rust
 use o2o::o2o;